 Little Fire Ants

-Little fire ants are part of the tramp ant group – invasive ant species that are able to survive in new environments that have an absence of their natural enemies.
+- Characteristics: These insects are part of the tramp ant group.
+They are invasive species that are able to survive in moist and dry new environments that have an absence of their natural enemies.

 Little fire ants are a serious annoyance and health threat to fruit pickers in citrus groves and orchards.